 Self-catering accommodation on the Pembrokeshire Coast Path

-During the Pembrokeshire Coast Path, there are plenty of hostels to stay at along the way.
+Walking the Pembrokeshire Coast Path you will find that there are plenty of hostels to stay at along the way.
 From picturesque, remote glamping overlooking the sea with private facilities such as an outside dining area, campfire, fully equipped camp kitchen, off grid wet room and compost loo.
 To an eccentric hostel in the heart of the quaint village of Fishguard with hammocks and a hot tub to relax in after a long day walking.

 Why choose independent hostels and bunkhouses?

-After an amazing day walking, the last thing you need is accommodation that doesn’t understand the needs of a long distance walker.
+After an amazing day walking, the last thing you need is accommodation that doesn’t understand the needs of a long-distance walker.
 Thankfully, our hostels are well accustomed to hosting walkers.
 That’s why muddy boots are welcome.
-Hostels catering towards walkers also often provide washing services, drying rooms and hot showers.
+Hostels catering for walkers also often provide washing services, drying rooms and hot showers.

 This route is part of the 870 mile Wales Coast Path, a natural extension for those intrepid souls among you!